-Bihar: Six killed after Seemanchal Express derails, probe ordered
+Bihar: 7 killed after 11 coaches of Seemanchal Express derails, 'rail fracture' likely reason

 The Railway has ordered an inquiry into the accident.
 CRS Eastern Circle Latif Khan will conduct a probe in the accident, news agency ANI reported.

 Rajesh Kumar, Spokesperson, East Central Railways said,'' Inquiry has been ordered and will be conducted by CRS Eastern zone, Latif Khan.
-Prima facie it appears that rail fracture was the cause of the accident.''
+Prima facie it appears that rail fracture was the cause of the accident.''nt would take up the relief measures with the Railways authorities and government of Bihar.

+Indian Railways announced that it would give ex-gratia of Rs 5 lakhs each to the kin of the deceased and Rs 1 lakh to the grievously injured.
+Those who suffered minor injuries would receive Rs 50,000.
+The Railways has also decided to bear all medical expenses of the victims, ANI reported.

+Prime Minister Narendra Modi also tweeted that all help is being sent to those in need.
+"Deeply anguished by the loss of lives due to the derailment of coaches of the Seemanchal Express.
+My thoughts are with the bereaved families.
+May the injured recover quickly.
+Railways, NDRF, and local authorities are providing all possible assistance in the wake of the accident," he tweeted.